 Step 11: Input Your Information into the About Section

-Next, simply input your business information in the about section.
+Next, input your business information in the About section.

 This will help people find your Facebook Business Page, and provide additional context when new followers are keen to learn about your business.